CrafterKolyan/free-exposed-website/README.md

 Docker image of free exposed website which can be hosted on any device supported by **Python 3** and **Node.js** or **Docker**.
-Website will be automatically available to the internet at https://free-exposed.loca.lt/ if it's currently not occupied.
+Website will be automatically available to the internet at https://free-exposed.loca.lt/ (subdomain can be changed in `start.sh`) if it's currently not occupied.

 The website would also be available to hosting machine at http://localhost:5000/ (note the **http** protocol here).